FinbarL/INFT3500_A1/INFT3500/README.md

 2. What does the 'update order details' look like?
 (UML Diagram)
 3. I currently don't allow the user to update the genre, is this okay?
 4. Whats the actual MVP?
 Is it just the business scenarios?
+5. Do we need to actually have email integration?

 TODO: